-- food boxes for those in critical need of food: - volunteers to deliver food to those shielding; and - priority online shopping slots.
+- food boxes for those in critical need of food; - volunteers to deliver food to those shielding; and - priority online shopping slots.

 Through Councils food boxes are being distributed to those who have a critical need for food, and no way of accessing food through family, friends or other networks.
-As of Tuesday 21 April a total of 21,255 food boxes have been delivered across the region.
+A total of 47,005 food boxes have been delivered across the region to date.